kubernetes/git-sync/docs/ssh.md

 `--add-user` flag to git-sync's args array.
-Also, you need to change `GIT_SYNC_ROOT` to some other location, say `/workspace`, instead of `$HOME/git` as the `$HOME` will be `/` for the user and, `GIT_SYNC_ROOT` will end up in `//git` which do not exist.
+Also, you need to change `GIT_SYNC_ROOT` to some other location, say `/workspace`, instead of `$HOME/git` as the `$HOME` will be `/` for the user and, `GIT_SYNC_ROOT` will end up in `//git` which which the non-root user can't create.

 **Note:** Kubernetes mounts the Secret with permissions 0444 by default (not restrictive enough to be used as an SSH key), so make sure you set the